Connor Wong Player Props: Red Sox vs. Tigers

 Connor Wong At The Plate

-- Wong has driven home a run in 18 games this season (21.4%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on one occasion..
+- In 18 games this season (21.2%), Wong has picked up an RBI, and in seven of those games (8.2%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 34 games this year (40.5%), including multiple runs in seven games.
+- He has scored in 40.0% of his games this year, with more than one run scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.